blinksh/blink/BUILD.md

 - [Libssh2 for iOS](https://github.com/carloscabanero/libssh2-for-iOS); Includes OpenSSL.
 - [Mosh for iOS](https://github.com/blinksh/build-mosh); Includes Protobuf.

-Please note that Blink currently only supports armv64 and x86_64 (simulator) platforms, so compilation for other architectures is not necessary.
+Please note that Blink currently only supports armv64, so compilation for other architectures is not necessary.

 ### Installation
 #### Libraries